johnrlive/noderise/README.md

   $ `sh noderise-setup.sh`

+## Special Thanks

-Special thanks to the Authors of following resources:
+  To the Authors of following resources:

   Author of NodeRAIN for inspiring me - (http://noderain.it)